caoql98/ODDM/README.md

-# IODA
+# ODDM
-Inter- and Intra-Orthogonality in Data-Driven AI: Foundational Principle Across Model and Data
+Orthogonality for Deep Learning across Data and Models

 ### Intra-Data